-Thinking about having tear trough filler but have some questions before you commit yourself?
+Thinking about having tear trough filler (under-eye filler) but have some questions before you commit yourself?
 Here are some frequently asked questions and answers to give you a better idea of the treatment, the benefits, side effects and more…

 As we get older, our facial structure changes.
-Our skin becomes thin and crepey, and we see more pigmentation under the eyes.
-It doesn’t help that we lose fat, bone and volume around our eye and cheek area, and that the fat pads near our eyes can slip, causing bulging, otherwise known as eyebags.
+Our skin becomes thin and crepey, and we see more pigmentation and hollowing under the eyes.
+It doesn’t help that we lose fat, bone and suffer volume loss around our eye and cheek area, and that the fat pads near our eyes can slip, causing bulging, otherwise known as eyebags.
 This, combined with the hollowing from the loss of bone and tissue, can cause deep depressions known as tear troughs (between the cheek and the eyelid), and make us look tired, even when we’re not.
 If one more person asks me if I didn’t sleep well after an 8 hour-long snooze, I swear to God...

 What are tear trough fillers?